-Am I Ready For A Relationship?
-The Difference Between Wanting One & Being Ready For One
+The Difference Between Wanting A Relationship And Being Ready For One

 It's been almost two years since I was in a relationship, and lately, the casual flings have been feeling more and more empty.
 I've begun to ask myself, “Am I ready for a relationship again?”
 The feeling started a month or two ago, when I drove to meet up with a fellow who lived about an hour from where I was staying with my parents.